FAQs for the New Home Barista

 Are Italian HX coffee machines a good choice?

 Well, that depends.
-If you buy an Italian HX coffee machine that is referred to as Aus Spec the answer is YES.
-However, if you buy an off-the-shelf Italian HX coffee machine with Italian factory settings the answer is likely to be NO.
+If you buy an HX coffee machine with either PID temperature control or with pressure stat control and Aus Spec modifications the answer is YES.
+However, if you buy an off-the-shelf Italian HX coffee machine with pressure stat control, set at Italian factory settings the answer is likely to be NO.

-In Australia most of our beans are 100% Arabica - the more expense, fruitier and brighter coffee bean varietal.
-Occasionally a roaster will put in 10% Robusta to add a little body but even that's pretty rare over here.
+In Australia most of our beans are 100% Coffee Arabica - the fruitier and brighter coffee bean varietal.
+Occasionally a roaster will put in 10% Coffee Robusta to add a little body but even that's pretty rare.
 Our roasts are also lighter than Italian roasts.
-The ideal brew temperature for medium roast Arabica coffee beans is 93-94 deg C.
+The ideal brew temperature for medium roast Coffee Arabica coffee beans is 93-94 deg C.

 Before committing to an Italian HX coffee machine ask your retailer "is the machine Aus Spec?"
 If the retailer doesn't know what this means then let the warning bells ring.
 The second question to ask is "what brew temperature is the machine set to?"
 Again, the retailer should know.